asyncapi/spec/REPOSITORIES.md

 ## [parser][parser]

 This is a Golang program that parses AsyncAPI specification files.
 It compiles to a shared library that can be bound to programs written in other languages.

-## [parser-generator][parser-generator]

-This is an npm module that parses AsyncAPI specification files.

 ## [parser-nodejs][parser-nodejs]